Sailor Moon Cosmos: Part One

-Months after defeating the Dead Moon Circus, (Note: Depicted in Sailor Moon Eternal (2021).)
+Months after defeating the Dead Moon Circus, (Note: As depicted in the second part of Sailor Moon Eternal (2021).)
 Usagi Tsukino and her friends continue to live peaceful lives as ordinary high school students in the Azabu-Jūban district of Minato, Tokyo.
 Mamoru Chiba, Usagi's boyfriend, plans to study abroad in the United States.
 At the airport, Mamoru gives Usagi a ring, but before he can propose, he is suddenly killed by the mysterious Sailor Galaxia, who steals his Golden Crystal and disappears.
-Unable to comprehend Mamoru's death, Usagi believes he boarded his plane and left.
+Unwilling to comprehend Mamoru's death, Usagi believes he boarded his plane and left.
 After bidding Chibiusa farewell, as she returns to the 30th century, Usagi and her friends attend a concert headlined by popular idol group Three Lights, composed of Kō Seiya, Kō Taiki, and Kō Yaten.
 During the concert, Sailor Iron Mouse, a Sailor Animamate and member of Shadow Galactica, an empire ruled by Sailor Galaxia and devoted to stealing Sailor Crystals across the galaxy, attacks.
 The Eternal Sailor Guardians are saved by the Sailor Starlights, a trio of Sailor Guardians from another star system.
 They realize that the Starlights are the Three Lights, but remain unsure of their motives.
 Meanwhile, a mysterious child named Chibi-Chibi arrives at Usagi's home, and Usagi and her friends presume she may be related to Chibiusa and accept her presence.